 The road trip between Toronto and Calgary is best attempted during Canada's warmer months.
 Winter can get extremely cold, especially in Calgary where temperatures can drop to 13 degrees Fahrenheit in January.

 Thankfully, as cold as Canada can get in the winter, it is equally as beautiful in the summer.
-After the snows begin to melt in the spring, the cold dark days are replaced with beautiful sunshine.
+After the snow begins to melt in the spring, the cold dark days are replaced with beautiful sunshine.

 The best time for visiting Calgary are between June and August.
 Not only will you get to enjoy most of the city's special events, but temperatures are a more comfortable average of 66 degrees.